video-dev/hls.js/doc/API.md

 Scale factor to be applied against measured bandwidth average, to determine whether we can switch up to a higher quality level.
 If `abrBandWidthUpFactor * bandwidth average < level.bitrate` then ABR can switch up to that quality level.

+#### `abrMaxWithRealBitrate`
+(default: `false`)

+max bitrate used in ABR by avg measured bitrate i.e. if bitrate signaled in variant manifest for a given level is 2Mb/s but average bitrate measured on this level is 2.5Mb/s, then if config value is set to `true`, ABR will use 2.5 Mb/s for this quality level.

 #### `minAutoBitrate`
 (default: `0`)